Brayden Iose

 Brayden Iose (born 26 August 1998 in New Zealand) is a New Zealand rugby union player who plays for the in Super Rugby.
 His playing position is flanker or number 8.
 He was named in the Hurricanes squad for the 2021 Super Rugby Aotearoa season.
 He was also a member of the 2020 Mitre 10 Cup squad.

+Club career

+In 2026, Iose formed part of the Hurricanes squad which won the 2026 Super Rugby Pacific season.
+On 20 June, the Hurricanes defeated the Chiefs 60–5 in the final.